cran/bbnet/README.md

 ```

 The details of this interaction matrix are discussed in the main text of
-the paper (under review in *Ecological Informatics*).
-Essentially it
+the paper, which is under review in *Ecological Informatics* \[we will
-explains direct interactions between what is here the species or taxon
+update this shortly\].
+Essentially it explains direct interactions
+between what is here the species or taxon in the *row* on the species or
-in the *row* on the species or taxon in the *column*.
+taxon in the *column*.

 It is also normal in most functions to have a scenario or scenarios
 which we want to investigate.
 In this rocky shore example, we have three